-Olive oil pie crust recipe: an easy pie dough made with flour, salt and water, and olive oil of course.
+In this post, I’m sharing with you the olive oil pie crust recipe: an easy pie dough made with flour, salt and water, and olive oil, of course.

 I use this easy olive oil pie crust recipe for anything: savory and sweet, mini and extra-large, pumpkin pies, custard patties, and fruit galettes.
 It is both easy and tasty, especially if you use good quality extra-virgin olive oil.